Tiny MQTT Broker with OpenWRT

 The next job is to investigate the serial port on the device in order to attach an Arduino clone which I soldered up a while ago.
 That will be a story for another day, hopefully in the not-to-distant future!

-5 thoughts on “Tiny MQTT Broker with OpenWRT
+5 responses to “Tiny MQTT Broker with OpenWRT”

 I’m currently looking at augmenting this with some 433Mhz switching sockets to control various appliances, which will involve an MQTT to 433Mhz gateway.
 I’ll try to write this up once it’s working.